Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 >**Note:** This Hands-on Lab assumes you have basic knowledge of **ASP.NET MVC** and **ASP.NET MVC 4 filters**.
 If you have not used **ASP.NET MVC 4 filters** before, we recommend you to go over **ASP.NET MVC Custom Action Filters** and **MVC 3 Global and Dynamic Action filters** Hands-on Lab.

 In Object Oriented Programming paradigm, objects work together in a collaboration model where there are contributors and consumers.
-Naturally, this communication model generates dependencies between objects and components that could became difficult to manage when complexity increases.
+Naturally, this communication model generates dependencies between objects and components, becoming difficult to manage when complexity increases.

 ![Class dependencies and model complexity](./images/Class_dependencies_and_model_complexity.png?raw=true "Class dependencies and model complexity")

 _Class dependencies and model complexity_

-You have probably heard about the Factory Pattern and the separation between the interface and the implementation using services.
-However, the client objects are often responsible for service location.
+You have probably heard about the Factory Pattern and the separation between the interface and the implementation using services, where the client objects are often responsible for service location.

-Before introducing the Dependency Injection Pattern, we will explain what the Inversion of Control (IoC) principle is.
+Before introducing the Dependency Injection Pattern, you  will learn about the Inversion of Control (IoC) pattern.
 With **Inversion of Control (IoC)**, consumer objects do not create the other objects on which they rely.
 Those objects come from an external source.

 ### The Dependency Injection (DI) Design Pattern ###

-Dependency injection (DI) design pattern is based on separating component behavior from dependency resolution without object intervention.
+Dependency injection (DI) design pattern separates the component behavior from the resolution of dependencies without object intervention.

-This pattern is a particular implementation of Inversion of Control, where the consumer object receives his dependencies inside constructor properties or arguments.
+This pattern is a particular implementation of Inversion of Control, where the consumer object receives the dependencies inside constructor properties or arguments.

-DI requires a framework component behind to deal with class constructor.
+DI requires a framework component behind to deal with the class constructors.

 ![Overview - Dependency Injection diagram](./images/Overview_Dependency_Injection_diagram.png?raw=true "Overview - Dependency Injection diagram")